Skip to main content

 Residential Uses

 Developed and Vacant Substandard Lots: Looking at regulations that govern properties that don't meet current dimensional (size, width, or frontage) requirements, including how existing homes can be modified and how vacant lots can be developed.
-(Anticipated Public Hearings, Spring 2026)
+(Anticipated Public Hearings, June 2026)

 Historic Preservation Regulations